 If you own a number of dwellings, each of which is liable to make a payment of ATED, you will need to complete one return per dwelling.
 So where there is a liability to pay ATED, one return must be completed per dwelling.

-You'll be able to pay ATED by:
+You can pay ATED by: